 3. Leverage analytics to prioritize optimizations

-Free platforms like Google Analytics will show you insightful organic metrics such as bounce rate, traffic sources, and time on page.
+Free platforms like Google Analytics and paid ones like Semrush will show you insightful organic metrics such as bounce rate, click-through rate, traffic sources, and time on page.

-Once you see patterns in your traffic metrics, you can create a plan for optimizing accordingly.
+Once you see patterns in your traffic metrics, you can create a plan to optimize accordingly.
 For example: Got a page with a high bounce rate?
 Revisit it and ask yourself things like:

 • Does the page title match its content?